arzyabl/portfolio-arzy/docs/assignments/divergent_design.md

 5. **Circle matching**: the user answers a series of questions and gets circle matches.
 Once here is an option to apply to the circle.
 6. **Circle folders**: grouping circles into folders for ease of access and better organization.
 7. **Favorites**: users can flag posts as favorite and this will be stored in a separate ‘chat’ unit.
 Users can also store images and other files there for easy access.
 Since the user is the ‘admin’ of her Favourites chat, she can also send timed posts as reminders.
-8. **Circle notes**: Circle members can send notes - aka messages - to other members of the circle.
+8. **Circle notes**: circle members can send notes - aka messages - to other members of the circle.
 The admin may choose to limit the number of those who have permission to post (for example, only admin, or admin and moderator etc), but any chat member can comment on or react to others’ notes.
 9. **Note formatting**: notes can have different text formatting options (heading, main, cursive, etc), stickers, files, etc. Formats can be accessed by selecting “format” while typing a note.
 10. **Timing notes**: notes can be timed to be released and there is an option to set time to prayer times (after morning prayer etc) which is synched with local mosque.
 This is useful to send reminders to make certain supplications on specific days and make sure circle members get them according to their time zone.
-11. **Video/voice call**: Initiated by circle admins for circle members to join.
+11. **Video/voice call**: initiated by circle admins for circle members to join.
 Users join as participants, but can also switch to listener mode if they are busy (watching children etc).
-12. **No camera calls?**: Perhaps I should make it that circles can only have voice calls for better privacy.
+12. **No camera calls?**: perhaps I should make it that circles can only have voice calls for better privacy.
 Connection is meant to be built on people’s personalities, not appearance.
-13. **Ustadha**: The admin selects the ustadha aka the teacher/leader of the session.
+13. **Ustadha**: admin selects the ustadha aka the teacher/leader of the session.
 On calls, ustadha can call on people, mute, present slides, switch between phone or video call.In chats, she can send quizzes and grade assignments.
-14. **Talking circle**: Ustadha can turn on the feature to call participants in a circle order.
+14. **Talking circle**: ustadha can turn on the feature to call participants in a circle order.
 15. **Polls**: posted by admins to collect members' answers/opinions.
 Can be used by Ustadha as quizzes.
-16. **Private grading**: For completing assignments, members get grades that are private from other members.
+16. **Private grading**: for completing assignments, members get grades that are private from other members.
 The intention is to show progress.
 For the admins, they indicate if the member is doing okay or falling behind.
 17. **Call reactions**: silent reactions include Islamic sayings like “MashaAllah”, “Alhamndulillah”, etc.
 18. **Scheduling calls**: admins can schedule calls, make them reappearing, etc. Appears to users in their time zone.
 19. **Calendar**: a section where the user can see all scheduled calls and their times.